 Take advantage of cross-curricular taught sessions designed to bring your subject to life through object handling, sensory trails and gallery based discussions.
 Please see the Schools section for more information about our taught sessions and how to book.

 The Museum welcomes organised visits from special interest groups during normal opening hours.
 Recent visitors have included the Monumental Brass Society, Cambridgeshire Guild of Weavers, Spinners and Dyers and the Embroiderers’ Guild.
-Please book your visit with the Head Attendant as above.
+Please book your visit as above.